davekrupinski/mongoid-list/README.md

 Mongoid List uses a position column to maintain an ordered list, with optional scoping.
 It uses atomic updates to keep lists in either a Collection or Embedded in sync.

+Starting with version 0.7.0, Mongoid 5+ is required.
+If you want Mongoid 4 support use the 0.6.0 version of this gem.

 Installation
 ------------